ibexa/documentation-developer/docs/guide/security_checklist.md

 ## Underlying stack

 - Avoid exposing servers on the open internet when not strictly required.
-- Ensure any servers, services, ports and virtual hosts opened for testing purposes are locked down before going live.
+- Ensure any servers, services, ports and virtual hosts that were opened for testing purposes are locked down before going live.
 - Secure the database with a good password, keys, firewall, etc.
 - Run the server on a recent operating system and dependencies with security patches installed.
 - Configure the server to alert you about security updates from vendors.